twofortyfouram/android-assertion/README.md

 * 1.0.2: Replace two forty four a.m. nullness annotations with Android support annotations
 * 1.0.4: Reupload artifacts with source and JavaDoc for inclusion in jCenter
 * 1.1.0: Added assertions for Maps
+* 1.1.1: Fix infinite loop in BundleAssertions.
+Thanks @csibesz07 for reporting this issue